jamesrharwood/srqr/items/conflicts_of_interest.md

 ---
 id: conflicts-of-interest
 title: Conflicts of interest
+checklist: Describe any potential sources of influence or perceived influence on study conduct and conclusions.
+Describe how these were managed.
 ---

+## What to write

 ["Authors shouldn't feel nervous reporting conflicts of interest.
 They are very common and rarely influence our decision to publish."[Charles Ruggle - Editor]{.attribution}]{.aside}

 Describe any real or potential conflicts of interest that might have influenced or could appear to have influenced the research.